BenPhegan/whats_new_mister/readme.md

-# What's New Menu for MisterFPGA
+# "What's New" Menu for MisterFPGA

 This script provides a new menu within the MisterFPGA called "@WhatsNew".
-Under this directory, it will link the latest set of Arcade core updates (the last three by default).
+Under this directory, it will link the latest set of Arcade core updates (the last three sets of updated MRAs by default).

 ## The Problem